Neonbird/BRB1/README.md

 # Project goal:
-Сетевой анализ генетических взаимодействий и поиск взаимосвязей между признаками и тканями/клеточными типами с использованием GWAS-данных.
+Network analysis of genetic interactions and the search for relationships between traits and tissues / cell types using GWAS data.

 # Tasks:
-1. Поиск оптимального подхода для расчета gene score - меры значимости связи гена и признака по summary statistics из GWAS.
+1. Search for the optimal method of quantification of the association of a gene with a phenotype (gene score) using GWAS UK Biobank summary statistics.
-2. Сетевой анализ генетических взаимосвязей
+2. Network analysis
-3. Анализ взаимосвязей признаков и тканей/клеточных типов
+3. Analysis of the relationship of signs and tissues / cell types
-4. Веб-интерфейс для функциональной аннотации GWAS-данных с использованием других GWAS-данных.
+4. Web interface for functional annotation of GWAS data using other GWAS data.

-# Search for the optimal method of quantification of the association of a gene with a phenotype (gene score) using GWAS UK Biobank summary statistics (https://docs.google.com/spreadsheets/d/1kvPoupSzsSFBNSztMzl04xMoSC3Kcx3CrjVf4yBmESU/edit?ts=5b5f17db#gid=227859291).
+# Search for the optimal method of quantification of the association of a gene with a phenotype (gene score) using GWAS UK Biobank summary statistics.
 ## a brief description of the methods used;
 + PASCAL (https://www2.unil.ch/cbg/index.php?title=Pascal)
 + `gene_scoring.py` - a script for testing several methods of gene scoring.
 It requires an annotation file, which was created as described in "snp_genes_annotation.txt" file.